[vc_row][vc_column][vc_column_text css=”.vc_custom_1452285383109{margin-bottom: 40px !important;}”]

 • Ortho-McNeil v.
 Lupin – Chris was counsel in litigation involving Lupin’s Abbreviated New Drug Application that sought approval to market a generic version of Levaquin® levlofloxacin tablets.

 • Wyeth v.
-Lupin Ltd. – Chris was counsel in litigation involving Lupin’s Abbreviated New Drug Application that sought approval to market a generic version of Effexor® XR Capsules.
+Lupin – Chris was counsel in litigation involving Lupin’s Abbreviated New Drug Application that sought approval to market a generic version of Effexor® XR Capsules.
 This action was settled.

 • Sloan-Kettering v.
 Fujisawa – Chris represented Fujisawa in litigation involving the validity of SK’s patent alleged to be infringed by Fujisawa’s Nebupent® aerosolized pentamidine.
 This action was settled on terms favorable to Fujisawa.